composewell/streamly/README.md

 ## Streaming Pipelines

-Unlike `pipes` or `conduit` and like `vector` and `streaming` `streamly` composes stream data instead of stream processors (functions).
+Unlike `pipes` or `conduit` and like `vector` and `streaming`, `streamly` composes stream data instead of stream processors (functions).
 A stream is just like a list and is explicitly passed around to functions that process the stream.
-Therefore, no special operator is needed to join stages in a streaming pipeline, just the standard forward (`$`) or reverse (`&`) function application operator is enough.
+Therefore, no special operator is needed to join stages in a streaming pipeline, just the standard function application (`$`) or reverse function application (`&`) operator is enough.
 Combinators are provided in `Streamly.Prelude` to transform or fold streams.

-This snippet reads numbers from stdin, prints the squares of even numbers and exits if an even number more than 9 is entered.
+The following snippet provides a simple stream composition example that reads numbers from stdin, prints the squares of even numbers and exits if an even number more than 9 is entered.

 ```haskell
 import Streamly